Paradigm4/elastic_resource_groups/README.md

 ![image](https://cloud.githubusercontent.com/assets/2708498/21032954/28b62904-bd7b-11e6-886f-971c7e74d768.png)

-Starting with 15.12, core SciDB is made aware of the concept of _residency_, that is the set of instances on which the chunks of an array are stored.
+Starting with 15.12, core SciDB is aware of the concept of _residency_, that is the set of instances on which the chunks of an array are stored.
 By default, chunks are hash-distributed across all the processes in the cluster, and the residency is said to _include all the instances_.
 In most cases that is desired to achieve the most parallelism.
 Here we begin to explore breaking that rule - restricting some or all arrays to reside only a _subset_ of the instances.
 There are many possible use cases, including heterogeneous clusters with different storage media (hot and cold data that can be joined together), or, perhaps, limiting which CPU cores will be used to query which arrays.

-The elasticity feature in the Enterprise Edition allows us to do even more interesting workflows, such as:
+The Elasticity feature in the Enterprise Edition allows us to do even more interesting workflows, such as:

 1. start with a cluster of K instances
 2. attach M additional "compute" instances